Military funeral honors: the flag, Taps, and the ceremony

 Eligible veterans are entitled to military funeral honors — the folding and presentation of the flag and the playing of Taps, by at least two uniformed service members — at no cost to the family.

 A veteran is entitled to military funeral honors — a brief, moving ceremony performed by uniformed service members.
-The honors recognize the person's service and are provided at no cost.
+By federal law the core honors are the folding and presentation of the U.S. flag to the next of kin and the sounding of Taps, and they are provided at no cost.
 They can accompany a burial or a memorial, and pair with the separate VA burial benefits a family may qualify for.

 The flag